 Listening to your agents is a great place to start in improving the agent experience.
 Understand the internal and external factors that cause friction for teams.
 Frontline teams will often be aware of pain points that have simple resolutions, creating quick wins.
 For example, they may highlight confusing IVRs that means customers are routed to the wrong department or workflows that make processes inefficient.

-In contact centres, automation can significantly enhance the agent experience.
+In contact centers, automation can significantly enhance the agent experience.
 Automation lessens the number of monotonous, repetitive tasks that agents must complete, allowing them to concentrate on more high-level, value-added activities.
 Agent job satisfaction and retention increase when work is more interesting and satisfying.
 Automation can also assist in lightening the burden placed on agents, enabling them to handle more contacts in a given amount of time and increasing productivity.
 Additionally, agents supported by automation enjoy a less stressful environment, reducing attrition.

-3. Internal Self-Service
+3. Internal self-service

 Internal self-service is a valuable tool for agents, enabling them to access the information and resources they need to do their job more efficiently.
 For example, an internal self-service portal or knowledge base can allow agents to quickly look up information on policies, procedures and best practices, empowering them to resolve customer inquiries more effectively.
 Internal self-service can also provide a place for agents to share knowledge and collaborate with their colleagues, which builds a stronger team and improves overall performance.
 With the right tools, resources, guided workforce, scripts and dashboards, agents are more effective in their work.

-4. Speech and Text Analytics
+4. Speech and text analytics

 Analysis of customer interactions by agents through speech and text analytics offers powerful insights into team members' strengths and areas for development.
 Putting this information at managers’ fingertips enables a detailed understanding of training coaching needs, as well as pinpointing behaviors of top performers so they can be replicated across the team.
 Combined with other tools such as knowledge bases or assisted automation, speech and text analytics can bring up account or product information relevant to the conversation in real-time or autocomplete fields and move between screens on behalf of the agent.

-5. UX/UI Design
+5. UX/UI design

 A good user experience (UX) and user interface (UI) design are crucial for a good agent experience.
 Making the tools and systems they use more accessible and efficient to navigate, brands can reduce the number of clicks or steps required to furnish details and therefore can be more productive in their day-to-day operations.
 Involving agents in the design and development of tools can highlight areas that may not be obvious pain points for those who do not interact with customers day-to-day.

-6. Agent Training
+6. Agent training

 Agent training is not a destination but a continuous journey.
 Agents need timely and regular training in different areas including building rapport, understanding products or services and successfully resolving queries on first contact.
 Each agent will be in a different phase of their learning journey and therefore an umbrella program might not suit everyone’s requirements.
 Contact center managers must carefully monitor and create a customized learning program that attends to an individual's needs.
 Ensure that the training programs are hands-on and comprehensive and use modern tools like videos and gamification to get active participation from agents.
 Bite-sized learning can be deployed to give agents access to the training they need at the moment they need it.
 Having the right knowledge and tools promotes a positive experience for your agents and should be an integral part of every call center strategy.

-7. Dynamic Feedback Mechanism
+7. Dynamic feedback mechanism

 Managers need to define clear goals and KPIs for agents and consistently measure them against those goals for continuous improvement.
 Once the KPIs are set, regularly reviewing the calls can help managers ascertain and measure the growth of their team members on these important parameters.
 This enables a manager to identify the areas of improvement and they can support agents to perform better by providing them with the relevant knowledge management tools, training and meaningful feedback.
 KPIs can be built into gamification tools enabling agents to have a real-time view of their performance and promoting the actions they need to take to excel.

-8. Unified Systems
+8. Unified systems

 Today customers expect a personalized, empathetic experience and quick resolution to their problems.
 This is only possible when the agent has a 360-degree customer view.
 Agents managing disparate information across multiple systems cannot prioritize the customer and their needs, creating a major roadblock.
 An integrated system empowers agents with actionable data in a single user interface.

-9. Positive Employee Engagement
+9. Positive employee engagement

 Improving agent experience is about providing the right knowledge and tools and creating the right work culture and conducive environment for agents.
 Employee engagement is a core part of any successful contact center.
 The right level of employee engagement can help your organization reduce costs, increase productivity and decrease employee absenteeism and attrition.
 When agents feel that they are being listened to and cared about, they are likely to be more engaged and committed to the organization.